hackoregon/transportation-system-backend/README.md

 Encountered errors while bringing up the project.
 ```

 If this happens, you will need to restart Docker.
 Open the `Settings` dialog and go to `Reset`.
 Select the `Restart` option (the top one).
 Wait till the green `Docker is running` light shows up and then go back to your terminal.
-Everything should work.
-If not, it's a Docker bug, not something you did wrong.
+Everything should then work. ***This is a known Docker for Windows bug, not something you did wrong.***

 ## Getting Started